What Is Eye Cancer?

 Other types of eye cancer include:

-- Eyelid tumors: Basal cell carcinoma is the most common type of eyelid cancer.
+- Eyelid tumors: Basal cell carcinoma is the most common type of eyelid tumor.
 It can be removed with surgery.
 Other types of eyelid tumors include squamous cell carcinoma, sebaceous cell carcinoma and malignant melanoma.

 - Conjunctival tumors: The conjunctiva is a membrane that lines the eyelid and eyeball.
-Conjunctival tumors grow on the surface of the eye and include squamous carcinomas, malignant melanomas and lymphomas.
+Conjunctival tumors grow on the surface of the eye and include squamous cell carcinomas, malignant melanomas and lymphomas.

 - Lacrimal gland tumors: These tumors grow in the glands that produce tears.